Buyers may not misuse our feedback, returns, or buyer protection programs. Our full policy below outlines eBay's expectations for buyer behavior.

 - Customs declarations: Asking a seller to falsely declare an item as a gift on a customs form is considered to be encouraging illegal activity.

 - Unwelcome and malicious buying: We consider bidding on or buying an item when you have no intention of completing the transaction, or circumventing a seller's buyer requirements, to be unwelcome and malicious buying.

 - Contact information: All eBay members must keep their account details up to date.
-We take action when we know that a member has false or missing contact information, or if we can't contact a member because they have an invalid or dead email address.
+We take action when we know that a member has false or missing contact information.

 Why does eBay have this policy?